 -

 Chapel.
 Walnut wood.
 17th century.
-Chapel for a private oratory made of carved walnut and decorated with architectural elements inspired by classicism (split triangular pediment, mouldings, etc.) but with a clear relationship with the Baroque, as well as certain touches that recall Italian examples (particularly the columns with carved undulations).
-The importance of classicism and the predominance of a simple architectural composition were common in Spanish Baroque altars, along with other more exuberant ones.
+A chapel for a private oratory, crafted from carved walnut and decorated with classically inspired architectural elements (broken triangular pediment, moldings, etc.) but with a clear Baroque influence, as well as certain touches reminiscent of Italian examples (particularly the columns with their carved undulations).
+The importance of classicism and the predominance of a simple architectural composition were common features of Spanish Baroque altars, alongside more exuberant ones.

 · Size: 80x14x115 cms.